Gayle just registered for Bake it Blue 2026

 Despite the challenges, Kenzie’s family holds onto hope.
 After learning about the gene therapy research at Children’s Medical Research Institute, they found a reason to believe the future could look different.

 “Research is so important,” her dad Chris said.
-“It’s what could give kids like Kenzie a normal life.”
+“That’s the only thing that will give Kenzie and other kids…an actual normal life.”

 By baking something special this August, you’ll help us find cures for genetic diseases and cancers that can save the lives of kids like Kenzie.